 - 2 teaspoons cinnamon

-- Add the apples and cinnamon to the bowl of a slow cooker.
+- Add the apples and cinnamon (and lemon juice, if using) to the bowl of a slow cooker.

 - Cook on high 4 hours, or on low 6-8 hours.